 What is CBD TL;DR

-- CBD is a specific member of a family of chemical constituents called cannabinoids that you find exclusively in cannabis plants.
+- CBD is a specific member of a family of chemical constituents called cannabinoids that you find exclusively in C. Sativa, C. Indica and hemp.

 - It can be extracted from the plant so its benefits can be enjoyed without producing a high.

 - Research is in its infancy, but currently suggests a beneficial role for CBD in select chronic diseases.

-- It has historically been known to provide some of the therapeutic value in cannabis from traditional medicinal practices.
+- It has historically been known to provide some of the therapeutic value in hemp from traditional medicinal practices.

 - It works ubiquitously throughout the body, producing multiple beneficial effects at once by tapping into the bodies own cannabinoid system (ECS).